alanisaacs/wine-app/README.md

 ## Set up the Database

 A working database with content, wines.db, is included in the project package.
-If you want to create a fresh database, run the models.py file in Python 2.7:
+If you want to create a fresh database, run the models.py file in Python 3:
-`$ python models.py`
+`$ python3 models.py`

 ## Add private keys for logging in